-As Coriantum saw his people being decimated, he again offered Shiz the kingdom if he would simply cease fighting, but Shiz would not relent.
+As Coriantumr saw his people being decimated, he again offered Shiz the kingdom if he would simply cease fighting, but Shiz would not relent.
 They fought again "and when the night came they had all fallen by the sword save it were fifty and two of the people of Coriantumr, and sixty and nine of the people of Shiz" (Ether 15:23).
-The next day's battle reduced those numbers to 27 and 32 (v 25), and the last battle left only Shiz and Coriantumr facing each other.
+The next day's battle reduced those numbers to twenty-seven and thirty-two (see Ether 15:25), and the last battle left only Shiz and Coriantumr facing each other.

-When they had all fallen by the sword, save it were Coriantum and Shiz, behold Shiz had fainted with the loss of blood.
+"When they had all fallen by the sword, save it were Coriantumr and Shiz, behold Shiz had fainted with the loss of blood.

-And it came to pass that when Coriantumr had leaned upon his sword, that he rested a little, he smote off the head of Shiz.
+"And it came to pass that when Coriantumr had leaned upon his sword, that he rested a little, he smote off the head of Shiz.

-And it came to pass that after he had smitten off the head of Shiz, that Shiz raised upon his hands and fell; and after that he had struggled for breath, he died.
+"And it came to pass that after he had smitten off the head of Shiz, that Shiz raised up on his hands and fell; and after that he had struggled for breath, he died.

-And it came to pass that Coriantum fell to the earth, and became as if he had no life.
-(Ether 15:29-33)
+"And it came to pass that Coriantumr fell to the earth, and became as if he had no life" (Ether 15:29-33).